radicle-dev/radicle.xyz/_guides/seeder.md

 BitTorrent protocol, nodes that possess the data for a given torrent file and begin uploading it to peers are called *seeders*.

-In Radicle, a seed node is typically a server that is accessible through the internet and hosts content for peers.
+In Radicle, while all users contribute to the network by seeding data, the term *seed node* specifically refers to a server that is accessible through the internet and hosts content for peers.
 Seed nodes need to remain online and accessible to provide their service to the network.

 ### The Need for Seed Nodes